iomarcovalente/pixmix/README.md

 # About pixmix
-A simple webapp to fetch last uploaded images from the Flickr public API and display them neatly on a table-like fashion.
+A simple webapp that fetch last uploaded images from the Flickr public API and display them neatly on a table-like fashion.

 ## Changelog: